jeroensmink98/voicesportstat/backend/PROJECT_STRUCTURE.md

 ## 🔄 Data Flow

-1. **Audio Reception**: Frontend sends WAV audio chunks via WebSocket
+1. **Audio Reception**: Frontend sends audio chunks via WebSocket (WebM/Opus or WAV)
-2. **Batch Processing**: Chunks are collected and processed in batches
+2. **PCM Aggregation**: Server decodes to PCM S16LE 16k mono and aggregates
-3. **Audio Combining**: WAV chunks are combined into a single audio stream
+3. **Batch WAV Build**: For each batch, a fresh WAV is built from new PCM slice
-4. **Transcription**: OpenAI Whisper API processes the combined WAV audio to text
+4. **Transcription**: OpenAI Whisper API processes each batch WAV to text
 5. **Storage**: Results saved as JSON files in `transcriptions/` directory
 6. **Response**: Transcription results sent back to frontend